Strix-CZ/dont-wake-my-wife-webpage/readme.md

 This repo contains a webserver and client that will be used to control a WiFi alarm clock.
 The alarm clock will have a very minimalistic user interface.
-The webpage will be the place to set the alarms.
+The webpage will be the place to set time of alarm.
 In the future, there might be an app talking to the server as well.